tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- the actual world
 	- a counterfactual world where the individual belonged to a different demographic group.
 * Avoiding discrimination through causal reasoning ***(Advances in Neural Information Processing Systems.
 2017).***:
+	- address the problem from a data generation perspective by going beyond observational data.
+The authors propose to utilize causal reasoning to address the fairness problem by asking the question "What do we need to assume about the causal data generating process?" instead of "What should be the fairness criterion?"

 * Fairness through causal awareness: Learning latent-variable models for biased data.
 	- address the problem from a data generation perspective by going beyond observational data.
 The authors propose to utilize causal reasoning to address the fairness problem by asking the question “What do we need to assume about the causal data generating process?” instead of “What should be the fairness criterion?”.

 * Fairness in decision making – the causal explanation formula. ***(Thirty-Second AAAI Conference on Artificial Intelligence.
 2018).***